aedart/athenaeum/docs/archive/current/core/usage/container.md

 The benefit of using an "Aware-of" Helper approach, is that your component(s) can "lazy" resolve their dependencies.
 Furthermore, you always have the possibility to overwrite it's methods, meaning that a different implementation could be returned as a default, should you require such.
-Regardless of this possibility, you as the developer have to make the choice of how to resolve your dependencies, within your legacy application.
+Regardless, you as the developer have to make the choice, of how to resolve your dependencies within your legacy application.
-A method might work for you in a particular situation, but not in another.
+One approach might work for a particular situation, but not for another.

 ::: tip Live Template
 If you are using [PHP Storm](https://www.jetbrains.com/phpstorm/), then you might find the `gst` [Live Template](https://www.jetbrains.com/help/phpstorm/using-live-templates.html) helpful.